tnphammy/CSC210-A7-Template/CHECKLIST.md

 YES 1 pt: Main includes multiple tests for each point listed above

-NO 1 pt: SpellChecker runs in command line mode as described
+YES 1 pt: SpellChecker runs in command line mode as described

-NO 1 pt: SpellChecker runs in file checking mode as described
+YES 1 pt: SpellChecker runs in file checking mode as described

 (Note that in addition to the tests that you write, we will perform automated testing of our own on your submitted code.)